awwright/json-schema-org-pages/_docs/guide-http.md

 If the user-agent doesn't know how to handle the received JSON profile, it can download a JSON Schema describing the profile from the provided "describedBy" link.

+The Link header does not have to match the profile; as the profile might not be a URL that points to a network location.
 User agents that download a schema must do so from the Link header, and must cache the schema and follow the provided caching headers.